jgoldsmith27/vector-store-chatbot/README.md

 7. Run `create_store_and_assistant.py` and paste your **Developer Token** into the terminal when prompted.

 8. Wait for the program to finsih execution.
 Depending on the number of files you read and the number of assistants you create this can take anywhere from a few minutes to longer.
 For our purposes, reading roughly 250 files and creating 2 assistants with the vector stores attached took around 15 minutes.
-Increasing the size of each batch uploaded to the vector stores can speed this up, but if this gets too large, you run the risk of more file failing to upload (this statistic is presented to you in the terminal, and to our knowledge, we are not sure exactly why a file would fail to be uploaded).
+Increasing the size of each batch uploaded to the vector stores can speed this up, but if this gets too large, you run the risk of more files failing to upload (this statistic is presented to you in the terminal, and we are not sure exactly why a file would fail to be uploaded).

 9. Copy the assistant IDs logged to the terminal upon the script's execution to the `ASSISTANT_ID_4O_MINI` and `ASSISTANT_ID_4O` variables of the root `env.` file.